 Administrators: Chair, Department of Chemistry; Director, Teacher Education

-Requirements: For Secondary Certificate (6-12) with a Teaching Area 97-100 credits including 40 credits for chemistry.
+Requirements: For Secondary Certificate (6-12) with a Teaching Area 97-99 credits including 45 credits for chemistry.
+Complete all courses with a grade of C (2.0) or better.

+'''

 CM 111 Chemistry and Society (4)

+'''